cfriedt/zephyr/doc/kernel/services/signals.rst

 Concepts
 ********

+Signals originate from UNIX

+Signals can be divided into two main categories; asynchronous signals, which can preempt execution of the target thread, and realtime signals, which are queued and delivered to the target thread on demand.

+Since asynchronous signals

 The polling API's main function is :c:func:`k_poll`, which is very similar in concept to the POSIX :c:func:`poll` function, except that it operates on